 Super Bowl 2023: Eagles bring in defensive expert Vic Fangio on temporary deal to be secret weapon vs. Chiefs

-Former Denver Broncos head coach Vic Fangio has one important job to do before joining the Miami Dolphins: Win Super Bowl LVII.
+Former Denver Broncos head coach Vic Fangio has one important job before joining the Miami Dolphins: Win Super Bowl LVII.

 "Wait a minute," you might say.
 "Vic Fangio isn't the head coach of the Kansas City Chiefs or the Philadelphia Eagles.
 He took the year off from coaching entirely after being fired by the Broncos, right?"